avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## Is SonoPlus for me?

 If you want a plug-and-play solution that delivers a reliable and easy to use AirPlay capability for your older Sonos players, then SonoPlus is likely to be a good fit for your needs.

-If you're technically capable and can set up AirConnect on your own Raspberry Pi (or other computer), and keep it up-to-date and working, then it's definitely worth a try.
+If you're technically capable and can set up AirConnect on your own Raspberry Pi (or other computer), and keep it up-to-date and working, then it's definitely worth having a go.

 ## What is SonoPlus *not* good for?